-Use type 2 when the switch does not have the ability to take the call away from the VRU to deliver it to an agent.
+For cases when the switch does not have the ability to take the call away from the VRU to deliver it to an agent, use Type 10.
 In that case, when the IVR treatment is complete, Unified ICM sends the final connect message to the VRU (rather than to the original switch) to connect the call to the destination.
 The VRU effectively assumes control of the switching responsibilities when it receives the call.
 This process is known as a handoff.

 Similarly to the Correlation ID case, there are two legs of the call: the Switch leg and the VRU leg.
 Unified CVP can be used for either the Switch leg or the VRU leg.
-For example, when a Network Interface Controller (NIC), NAM, or CICM is involved, Unified CVP should be configured as Type 2 or Type 8 in the VRU leg.
+For example, when a Network Interface Controller (NIC), NAM, or CICM is involved, Unified CVP should be configured as Type 8 or Type 10 in the VRU leg.

-For configuration examples of the Unified CVP application with VRU Type 8 or Type 2, see the latest version of the Configuration and Administration Guide for Cisco Unified Customer Voice Portal (CVP), available at:
+For configuration examples of the Unified CVP application with VRU Type 8 or Type 10, see the latest version of the Configuration Guide for Cisco Unified Customer Voice Portal (CVP), available at: